thevpc/nuts/website/.dir-template/src/docs/info/troubleshooting.md

 ---
-id: troubleshouting
+id: troubleshooting
-title: Troubleshouting
+title: Troubleshooting
-sidebar_label: Troubleshouting
+sidebar_label: Troubleshooting
 ---

 ${include($"${resources}/header.md")}

-# Troubleshooting nuts
-Network Updatable Things Services

-# Recover and Reset modes
 Whenever installation fails, it is more likely there is a mis-configuration or invalid libraries bundles used.
 You may have to options to circumvent this which are two levels or workspace reinitialization.

 ## recover mode
 **recover mode** will apply best efforts to correct configuration without losing them.
 It will delete all cached data and